-A. GENERAL RECOMMENDATIONS
+B. GENERAL RECOMMENDATIONS

-- 1. The Ministry of Lands, Housing and Urban Development and the National Land Commission should bring proposals for legislation to ensure that investments in property benefits local communities and their economy as provided for in Article 66(2) the Constitution. - 2.
-The National Cohesion and Integration Commission should intervene for the purpose of averting possible land based ethnic clashes in the County. - 3.
-The National Commission on Human Rights should intervene to ascertain the outright and blatant breach of the Bill of Rights (Chapter four of the Constitution). - 4.
-The Constitution Implementation Commission intervenes to ensure that the entire process is constitutional, and that all respective Government Institutions and State agencies undertake their respective responsibilities accordingly. - 5.
-The National Land Commission to initiate an inquiry into land historical injustices in Taita/Taveta County and seek redress as provided by the law. - 6.
-Title deeds and Deed Plans be reviewed in the entire county and Land lease reviewed to establish whether its terms have expired or not, and if it was renewed without legal procedures followed,be revoked and the land be given back to the community.
+- 1. The Ministry of Lands, Housing and Urban Development and the National Land Commission should bring proposals for legislation to ensure that investments in property benefits local communities and their economy as provided for in Article 66(2) the Constitution; - 2.
+The National Cohesion and Integration Commission should intervene for the purpose of averting possible land based ethnic clashes in the County; - 3.
+The National Commission on Human Rights should intervene to ascertain any breach of the Bill of Rights (Chapter four of the Constitution); - 4.
+The Constitution Implementation Commission intervenes to ensure that the entire process is constitutional, and that all respective Government Institutions and State agencies undertake their respective responsibilities accordingly;

+- 5. The National Land Commission Should initiate an inquiry into the historical land injustices in Taita/Taveta County and seek redress as provided for by the law; - 6.
+Title deeds should be reviewed in the entire county and Land lease reviewed to establish whether their terms have expired or not and if they were renewed without legal procedures, if so the Land be surrendered to the Local Community.